This Is Me

 "Readers of this work will relate to the book’s positive language, such as the way the author frames self-esteem’s connection to pride in hairstyles and looking and feeling awesome."—Booklist

 Happy Hair By Written and illustrated by Mechal Renee Roe

-Girls with natural black hair are celebrated in this bright, joyful read-together picture book that will have kids everywhere chanting the book's chorus: "I love being me!"
+Girls with natural black hair are celebrated in this bright, joyful read-together book that will have kids everywhere chanting the book's chorus: "I love being me!"

 Full 'fro, cute bow!
 I love being me!
 Smart girl, cool curls!
 I love being me!